Military–industrial complex: Military subsidy theory

 A debate exists between two schools of thought concerning the effect of U.S. military spending on U.S. civilian industry.
 Eugene Gholz of UT Austin said that Cold War military spending on aircraft, electronics, communications, and computers has been credited with indirect technological and financial benefits for the associated civilian industries.
 This contrasts with the idea that military research threatens to crowd out commercial innovation.
 Gholz said that the U.S. government intentionally overpaid for military aircraft to hide a subsidy to the commercial aircraft industry.
 He presents development of the military Boeing KC-135 Stratotanker alongside the Boeing 707 civilian jetliner as the canonical example of this idea.
 However, he said that the actual benefits that accrued to the Boeing 707 from the KC-135 program were minimal and that Boeing's image as an arms maker hampered commercial sales.
 He said that Convair's involvement in military aircraft led it to make disastrous decisions on the commercial side of its business.
 Gholz concluded that military spending fails to explain the competitiveness of the American commercial aircraft industry.

 Connotations in U.S. politics

-James Ledbetter and certain other scholars describe the phrase military–industrial complex as pejorative.
-Some scholars suggest that it implies the existence of a conspiracy.
+The phrase military-industrial complex is often employed as a pejorative.
+Some scholars say that it suggests the existence of a conspiracy.
 David S. Rohde compares its use in U.S. politics by liberals to that of the phrase deep state by conservatives.
-Ledbetter further describes the phrase:

 In the half century since Eisenhower uttered his prophetic words, the concept of the military–industrial complex has become a rhetorical Rorschach blot—the meaning is in the eye of the beholder.
 The very utility of the phrase, the source of its mass appeal, comes at the cost of a precise, universally accepted definition.